 In addition to the Planning Committee meeting on the Thursdays, Members of the Planning Committee carry out site inspections within the district for relevant applications once a month on the Tuesday immediately preceding the Thursday.
 Inspections assist consideration of the more complex proposals.
 The inspections by coach commence at 8.30am from Bexhill Town Hall and are carried out by Councillors accompanied by a Planning Officer.
 The inspections are purely to view the site and are undertaken on an unaccompanied basis.

-In certain circumstances the Planning Committee will indicate that it is only prepared to grant or refuse planning permission if or unless certain amendments to a proposal or completion of consultations are undertaken e.g. revised vehicular access, receipt of satisfactory comment from a statutory body re drainage.
-In these circumstances the Planning Officer can be delegated authority to issue the decision of the Planning Committee once the requirements of the Committee have been satisfactorily complied with.
+In certain circumstances the Planning Committee will indicate that it is only prepared to grant/refuse planning permission if/unless certain amendments to a proposal are undertaken or the application is subject to the completion of outstanding or further consultations.
+In these circumstances the Head of Service Strategy and Planning can be delegated the authority to issue the decision of the Planning Committee once the requirements of the Committee has been satisfactorily complied with.
 A delegated decision does not mean that planning permission or refusal will automatically be issued.
-If there are difficulties, or negotiations are not satisfactorily concluded, then the application will have to be reported back to the Planning Committee or placed on the Reserved List as a means of providing further information for elected Members.
-With delegated requirements from the Planning Committee it will normally be expected that the required negotiations will be concluded satisfactorily or unsatisfactorily within two months of the original Committee decision date.
-If no progress on the delegation has been made then the application will either be determined or when appropriate be referred back to the Planning Committee for a final decision.
+If there are consultation objections, difficulties, or negotiations which cannot be satisfactorily concluded, then the application will be reported back to the Planning Committee or reported via the (internal electronic) Notified D system as a means of providing further information for elected Members.
+This delegation also allows the Head of Service Strategy and Planning to negotiate and amend applications, conditions, reasons for refusal and notes commensurate with the instructions of the Committee.

 In all cases applicants should not start work until receiving the formal decision notice which may contain conditions of which they are not fully aware.
 Similarly a delegated decision from Planning Committee should not be construed as a formal decision.
 Only when the provisos of the delegation have been completed satisfactorily will the Local Planning Authority be in a position to issue the formal decision notice.